jgonera/openopj/docs/opj_format.markdown

 ### Header

-Since Origin 6.1 contains Origin version (importOPJ).
+Since Origin 6.1 contains Origin version (acc. to [importOPJ][]).
 Consists of two blocks: one with data and one null block.
 The data block is as follows:

     0x0000, 27 bytes
         Unknown.